 The government has a website so you can check if your passport is compliant or if you need to change it.
 Children’s passports are normally only valid for 5 years, so shouldn’t be a problem.

-There has been much discussion over what the situation might be if you happen to be in Europe on BREXIT day.
+There has been much discussion over what the situation might be if you happen to be in Europe at the end of the transition period.

 As long as your passport is valid, you will be able to return to the UK, even if you have less than 6 months on it.
 You will possibly not be able to cross a border at an official checkpoint (for example, driving from Spain through France and back to the tunnel should be fine, but trying to enter Norway with less than 6 months might be difficult.)